 Lorenzo Ottoni - Vision of the Holy Family in S. Maria in Campitelli

-Francesco della Valle - Annunciation in S. Ignazio
+Filippo della Valle - Annunciation in S. Ignazio

 School of Alessandro Algardi - Death of St. Thomas Aquinas at Fossanova.